sethryder/ebs_snapshot_godfather/README.md

 ## Existing and Manual Snapshots

-If you make any manual snapshots or have any existing snapshots this tool will not touch them unless they have the `managed_tag` you defined and has the value set to `true`.
+If you make any manual snapshots or have any existing snapshots this tool will not touch them unless they have the `managed_tag` tag you defined and has the value set to `true`.